pikdum/blog/content/posts/thistle-tea/index.md

 Communication between mobs and players would happen through message passing.
 First I hardcoded a few select ids in the starting area to load, and after that worked I loaded them all.

-Rather than spawn all ~57k mobs for the player, I wired things up to only spawn things within a certain range.
+Rather than spawn all ~57k mobs for the player, I wired things up to only spawn mobs within a certain range.
 This looked like:

 * Store mob pids in a Registry, along with their x, y, z position